Groups definable in partial differential fields with an automorphism: Introduction

-Then $G$ has a definable subgroup $G_0$ of finite index, the Kolchin closure of which is conjugate to $H(L)$, where $L$ is an $\call_\Delta$-definable subfield of $\calu$, say by an element $g$.
+In this paper, we generalise Cassidy's results to the theory $\dcfa$, the model companion of the theory of fields of characteristic $0$ with $m$ derivations and an automorphism which commute, and one of our main results is: \\[0.1in] {\bf Theorem \ref{prop1}}. {\em Let $\calu$ be a model of $\dcfa$, let $H$ be a simple algebraic group defined and split over $\rat$, and $G$ a definable subgroup of $H(\calu)$ which is Zariski dense in $H$.\\ Then $G$ has a definable subgroup $G_0$ of finite index, the Kolchin closure of which is conjugate (say by an element $g\in H(\calu)$) to $H(L)$, where $L$ is the field of constants of a set of definable commuting derivations.
 Furthermore, either $G_0^g=H(L)$, or $G_0^g\subseteq H(\fix(\si^\ell)(L))$ for some integer $\ell\geq 1$.
-In the latter case, if $H$ is centerless, we are able to describe precisely the subgroup $G_0^g$ as $\{g\in H(L)\mid \si^r(g)=\varphi(g)\}$ for some $r$ and algebraic automorphism $\varphi$ of $H(L)$. }\\[0.05in] We have analogous results for Zariski dense definable subgroups of semi-simple centerless algebraic groups (Theorem \ref{prop2semi}).
-Using an isogeny result (Proposition \ref{thm1}), and introducing the correct notion of {\em definably quasi-(semi-)simple} definable group, gives then slightly more general results, see Theorem \ref{MainTheorem}. \\ Inspired by results of Hrushovski and Pillay on groups definable in pseudo-finite fields, we then endeavour to show that definable groups which are definably quasi-semi-simple have a smallest definable subgroup of finite index (this smallest definable subgroup is called the {\em connected component}).
+In the latter case, if $H$ is centerless, we are able to describe precisely the subgroup $G_0^g$ as $\{g\in H(L)\mid \si^r(g)=\varphi(g)\}$ for some integer $r$ and algebraic automorphism $\varphi$ of $H(L)$. }\\[0.05in] We have analogous results for Zariski dense definable subgroups of semi-simple centerless algebraic groups (Theorem \ref{prop2semi}).
+Using an isogeny result (Proposition \ref{thm1}), and introducing the appropriate notion of {\em definably quasi-(semi-)simple} definable group (see Definition \ref{definably-quasi-simple}), gives then slightly more general results in the definably quasi-simple case, see Corollary~\ref{MainTheorem}.
+The results in the (definably-quasi-) semi-simple case require a little more work and are less easy to state, see Theorem \ref{prop2semi} for a precise statement. \\[0.1in] Inspired by results of Hrushovski and A. Pillay on groups definable in pseudo-finite fields, we then endeavour to show that definable groups which are definably quasi-semi-simple have a smallest definable subgroup of finite index (this smallest definable subgroup is called the {\em connected component}).
 This is done in Corollary \ref{connected2}, and follows from several intermediate results.
-We first show the result for Zariski dense definable subgroups of simply connected algebraic simple groups, give a precise description of the connected component (Theorem \ref{connected1}), and show that every definable Zariski dense subgroup of $H(\calu)$ is quantifier-free definable.
+We first show the result for Zariski dense definable subgroups of a simply connected algebraic simple group $H$, give a precise description of the connected component (Theorem \ref{connected1}), and show that every definable Zariski dense subgroup of $H(\calu)$ is quantifier-free definable.
 We then show the existence of a smallest definable subgroup of finite index for an arbitrary simple algebraic group $H$ (Theorem \ref{prop2}), to finally reach the conclusion.
-Part of the study involves giving a description of definable subgroups of algebraic groups and we obtain the following result, of independent interest: \\[0.05in] {\bf Theorem \ref{sbgp}}. {\em Let $H$ be an algebraic group, $G\leq H(\calu)$ a Zariski dense definable subgroup.
-Then there are an algebraic group $H'$, a quantifier-free definable subgroup $R$ of $H'(\calu)$, together with a quantifier-free definable $f:R\to G$, with $f(R)$ contained and of finite index in $G$, and $\Ker(f)$ finite central in $R$.}\\[0.05in] We conclude the paper with some results on the model theory of the fixed subfield $\fix(\si)=\{a\in\calu\mid \si(a)=a\}$ and of its finite algebraic extensions.
+Part of the study involves giving a description of definable subgroups of (arbitrary) algebraic groups and we obtain the following result, of independent interest: \\[0.05in] {\bf Theorem \ref{sbgp}}. {\em Let $H$ be an algebraic group, $G\leq H(\calu)$ a Zariski dense definable subgroup.
+Then there are an algebraic group $H'$, a quantifier-free definable subgroup $R$ of $H'(\calu)$, together with a quantifier-free definable $f:R\to G$, with $f(R)$ contained and of finite index in $G$, and $\Ker(f)$ finite central in $R$.}\\[0.05in] We also show how this result extends to existentially closed difference field of any characteristic, and state the appropriate generalization to $\fix(\si^\ell)$ (Theorems \ref{ACFAp} and \ref{F-ell-2}).